bloomreach/bloomreach-discovery-data-validator/README.md

 Before you begin, make sure you have the following:

 - Java Runtime Environment (JRE) installed on your computer.
-- The jsonLineAnalyzer-all-1.0-SNAPSHOT.jar file, which you can download from this link.
+- The jsonLineAnalyzer-all-1.0-SNAPSHOT.jar file, which you can download from above.

 ### Installation